Folk metal: Celtic metal

 The Irish band Cruachan was formed in 1992 by guitarist Keith Fay with their first demo recording distributed in 1993.
 Drawing inspiration from Skyclad's first album, Fay set out to combine black metal with the folk music of Ireland.
 Their debut album Tuatha Na Gael was released in 1995 and the band has since been acclaimed as having "gone the greatest lengths of anyone in their attempts to expand" the genre of folk metal.
-Cruachan combination of Celtic music and heavy metal is known today as Celtic metal.
+Cruachan's combination of Celtic music and heavy metal is known today as Celtic metal.

 Parallel to Cruachan, the black metal act Primordial also released a demo recording in 1993 and "found themselves heralded as frontrunners in the burgeoning second-wave black metal movement."
 Irish music plays "a very big role" in Primordial but in "a dark and subtle way" through the chords and timings.
 The band has since "established themselves as one of the most unique sounding bands in the folk-meets-black metal field."
 Other early representatives of Celtic metal include the bands Geasa, Mägo de Oz and Waylander with both groups releasing a demo recording in 1995.

 Oriental metal

 The Israeli progressive metal band Orphaned Land was formed in 1991 and released the demo The Beloved's Cry in 1993, "immediately creating a media stir" that "quickly drew attention to their unorthodox style."
 The music of Orphaned Land "borrow[s] heavily from Middle Eastern music styles" with traditional elements coming from both Jewish and Arabic folk music.
 Acclaimed as "one of the world's most unique and trailblazing heavy metal bands," Orphaned Land's style of music has since been dubbed oriental metal.

 Melechesh formed in Jerusalem in 1995, becoming "undoubtedly the first overtly anti-Christian band to exist in one of the holiest cities in the world."
 Melechesh began as a straightforward black metal act with their first foray into folk metal occurring on the title track of their 1996 EP The Siege of Lachish.
 Their subsequent albums saw the group straddling the boundaries between black, death, and thrash metal, with "impressive, tastefully rendered epics chock-full of superb riffs, Middle Eastern melodies, and vocal exchanges varying from a throaty midrange screech to chanting."
 Other oriental metal acts emerged thereafter with the band Distorted emerging in 1996 as the first female-fronted metal act from Israel.

 Additional oriental metal bands emerged form the Middle East in the 2000s, such as Myrath from Tunisia, who mix Middle Eastern and Arabic melodies with power metal and progressive rock.
-The Kordz from Lebanon combine Middle Eastern instrumentation with politicized lyrics.
-Lazywall from Morocco and Andaz Uzzal from Algeria combine that region's traditional music forms with heavy metal.
+The Kordz from Lebanon combine Middle Eastern instrumentation with politicized lyrics. and Andaz Uzzal from Algeria combine that region's traditional music forms with heavy metal.
 Egypt's Massive Scar Era includes several female members, who have reported harassment due to their participation in heavy metal music.